prendradjaja/stashtag/README.md

 `stashtag` filters your `git` stashes by hashtags.

-not in any sort of stable state; use at your own peril
+Not in any sort of stable state.
+Use at your own peril.

 ```
 $ git status